 You’ll soon reach the Estany del Comapedrosa, a small body of water that contrasts with the stony landscape surrounding it.

-Keep following the white and red marks until you’ll stumble across a sign indicating the “Alt de Comapedrosa” to the right and the “Estany Negre” to the left.
+Keep following the white and red marks until you stumble across a sign indicating “Alt de Comapedrosa” to the right and “Estany Negre” to the left.
 Both ways will get you up to the summit of the Comapedrosa.

-However, the first one follows the mountain’s ridge and is, therefore, an aerial section.
+However, the first one follows the mountain’s ridge and is an aerial section.
 If you are comfortable with this, go ahead!
-Follow the yellow dots, and see how the Estany Negre lake gets smaller and smaller with each step.
+Follow the yellow dots and see how the Estany Negre gets smaller and smaller with each step.
 The views are mindblowing, and the climb is super fun.

-Instead, if you aren’t comfortable with heights or aerial sections, we recommend following the path to the Estany Negre.
-In this case, keep following the white and red marks until you find a sign indicating the Comapedrosa peak.
+Instead, if you aren’t comfortable with heights or aerial sections, we recommend following the path to Estany Negre.
+In this case, keep following the white and red marks until you find a sign indicating the Comapedrosa Peak.
 You’ll then reach the summit through a path that is not exposed.

 And volià!
 You’ve reached the summit.
 You can now say you’ve been to Andorra’s highest point!

 Time to go down!
-One option is descending again like you’ve gone up, through the mountain’s ridge.
-But we prefer the descend that goes to Estany Negre.
+One option is to descend following the same path you ascended through the mountain’s ridge.
+But we prefer the descent to Estany Negre.
 This allows you to do a semi-circular route and see a part you haven’t seen before.

-Next to the summit, you’ll see a sign indicating “Portella de Baiau”.
-That’s the direction to follow.
+Next to the summit, you’ll see a sign indicating “Portella de Baiau.”
+Follow that direction.

 Just before reaching the mountain pass, you’ll find the white and red marks again and stumble upon another sign indicating the “Estany Negre”.
 That’s where you want to go.

-Once at the plain, you can take a little detour and visit the Comapedrosa hut and the nearby Truites lake.
+Once at the plain, you can detour and visit the Comapedrosa hut and the nearby Truites Lake.
 The hut is guarded from June to September, so you can enjoy a refreshing drink or a snack in an unbeatable setting.

 From here, you follow the trail to the Comapedrosa mountain pass and descend through the same path you’ve taken to go up.

 When you’re on the dirt road, 500 m before the end of the route, you’ll see a sign indicating “Circuit Interpretatiu del Comapedrosa”, pointing at a trail that goes through the forest.
 Instead of doing this last part through the dirt road, we recommend taking the forest detour.
 More beautiful and relaxing!
 Also, there’s an impressive waterfall.
-You’ll end up at a paved road that you have to follow right to meet the trailhead.
+You’ll end up on the paved road you followed to meet the trailhead.

 Things to take into account when hiking Comapedrosa